kubeovn/kube-ovn/README.md

 [中文教程](https://github.com/alauda/kube-ovn/wiki)

 Kube-OVN integrates the OVN-based Network Virtualization with Kubernetes.
-It offers an advanced Container Network Fabric for Enterprises.
-It provides the most functions and very easy to use and operate.
+It offers an advanced Container Network Fabric for Enterprises with the most functions and the easiest operation.

 ## Features
 - **Namespaced Subnets**: Each Namespace can have a unique Subnet (backed by a Logical Switch).
 Pods within the Namespace will have IP addresses allocated from the Subnet.
 It's also possible for multiple Namespaces to share a Subnet.
 - **Subnet Isolation**: Can configure a Subnet to deny any traffic from source IP addresses not within the same Subnet.
 Can whitelist specific IP addresses and IP ranges.
-- **Network Policy**: Kube-OVN implements networking.k8s.io/NetworkPolicy API by ovn ACL.
+- **Network Policy**: Implementing networking.k8s.io/NetworkPolicy API by high performance ovn ACL.
 - **Static IP Addresses for Workloads**: Allocate random or static IP addresses to workloads.
 - **Dynamic QoS**: Configure Pod Ingress/Egress traffic rate limits on the fly.
-- **Embedded Load Balancers**: Replace kube-proxy with the OVN embedded distributed L2 Load Balancer.
+- **Embedded Load Balancers**: Replace kube-proxy with the OVN embedded high performance distributed L2 Load Balancer.
 - **Distributed Gateways**: Every Node can act as a Gateway to provide external network connectivity.
 - **Namespaced Gateways**: Every Namespace can have a dedicated Gateway for Egress traffic.
 - **Direct External Connectivity**：Pod IP can be exposed to external network directly.
-- **Traffic Mirror**: Duplicated container network traffic for monitoring and diagnosing.
+- **Traffic Mirror**: Duplicated container network traffic for monitoring, diagnosing and replay.
 - **IPv6 Support**: Kube-OVN supports ipv6-only mode pod network.
 - **TroubleShooting Tools**: Handy tools to diagnose, trace, monitor and dump container network traffic to help troubleshooting complicate network issues.
 - **Prometheus & Grafana Integration**: Exposing network quality metrics like pod/node/service/dns connectivity/latency in Prometheus format.

 ## Planned Future Work
 - Hardware Offloading and DPDK Support
+- Multi-Cluster Network
 - Policy-based QoS
 - More Metrics and Traffic Graph
 - More Diagnosis and Tracing Tools

 ## Network Topology

 The Switch, Router, Firewall showed in the diagram below are all distributed on all Nodes.
-There is no single point of failure for in cluster network.
+There is no single point of failure for in-cluster network.

 ![topology](docs/ovn-network-topology.png "kube-ovn network topology")